khanshoaib3/minecraft-access/docs/faq.md

 If you are on a path that the setup guide doesn't mention (for example, you're not purchasing the game from the official site), developers can't help you since they can't follow the same path.
 But you can still ask users in the [Playability Discord server](https://discord.gg/yQjjsDqWQX) (mc-help channel) for help, maybe there are users that have already solved your problem before.
-Then we can add your question and working solution to the setup guide so everyone in the Future can benefit from it.
+Then we can add your question and the working solution to the setup guide so everyone in the Future can benefit from it.

 If your experience is not the same as the setup guide describes, it means there is something wrong or misleading in the setup guide.
 Describe which step you are currently on and what you found that is not the same as the guide says.